OpenPrinting/cups-filters/README.txt

 Known Issues
 ------------

- - text extraction does not work (at least for pdftotext from xpdf) for the resulting pdfs.
+ - Text extraction does not work (at least for pdftotext from xpdf) for the resulting pdfs.

- - OTF(CFF) embedding currenty does not subset the fonts.
+ - OTF(CFF) embedding currently does not subset the fonts.

- - text wrapping in pretty-printing mode does not respect double-wide characters (CJK), and thus produce wrong results (wrap too late) for lines where they occur.
+ - Text wrapping in pretty-printing mode does not respect double-wide characters (CJK), and thus produce wrong results (wrap too late) for lines where they occur.
 The fix is not trivial, since all the pretty-printing processing is done without knowledge of / prior to